Weekly Washington Report

-- 10:00 a.m. - House Financial Services Monetary Policy and Trade Subcommittee, "Examining the Federal Reserve's Mandate and Governance Structure"
+- 10:00 a.m. - House Financial Services Monetary Policy and Trade Subcommittee, "The Federal Reserve's Impact on Main Street, Retirees, and Savings"

-- 9:15 a.m. - House Financial Services Financial Institutions and Consumer Credit Subcommittee, "Examination of the Federal Financial Regulatory System and Opportunities for Reform"
+- 2:00 p.m. - House Financial Services Financial Institutions and Consumer Credit Subcommittee, "Examining the BSA/AML Regulatory Compliance Regime"